 - 1. We will levy rates consistent with a ratepayer's ability to pay, as measured by the Capital Improved Value of property owned within the municipality. - 2.
 A higher differential rate will be set for commercial and industrial properties compared to residential properties.
 This reflects an objective to maintain fairness and relative consistency in the distribution of rates between property classes as well as the taxation and higher rental yield benefits generally available to owners of these types of properties. - 3.
-Differential rating will also be considered to assist with the development of our City consistent with Council Plan Objectives. - 4.
+Differential ratings will be set to assist with the development of our City consistent with Council Plan Objectives, therefore higher differential rates will be set for vacant land, derelict land and un-activated retail properties.
+This reflects the objectives to ensure the timely development, use and activation of all land and property within the municipality. - 4.
 Consistent with our rating objective to manage the impacts of change, any differential rating changes will be gradual taken into consideration the annual general property valuation and demographic changes as part of the budget development process. - 5.
 The Council has chosen not to implement a municipal charge, given the introduction of a fixed waste charge. - 6.
 A waste charges will apply to all rateable assessments to recover the cost of waste services that are direct or provide private benefits (such as kerbside collections; communal food organics and garden organics and glass recycling; hard and green waste collection; and Resource Recovery Centre operations). - 7.
 The setting of waste charges will be tiered recognising some key service differences between kerbside collection and communal services.
 It will include a mix of concessions, bin sizes, and exemptions to influence community behaviour, and support equitable outcomes. - 8.
 Special rates and charges will be used where a specific benefit or service can be identified for ratepayers and only following consultation with the affected ratepayers. - 9.
 The Council is committed to providing targeted support for the financially disadvantaged in the community through the thoughtful use of: - Rates charged to the property - Deferred rates payments - Interest and rates waivers for extreme financial hardship circumstances - Pensioner rebates for rates (including a supplementary City of Port Phillip sponsored rate rebate) - A compassionate approach to debt management.